 The Buddha: (The Lankavatara Sutra)

-Lord of Lanka, beings are appearances; they are like figures painted on a wall that is unmoved by them.
-Lord of Lanka, all that is in the world is devoid of work and action because all things have no reality.
+Lord of Lanka, beings are appearances; they are like figures painted on a wall that is unchanged by them.
+Lord of Lanka, all that is in the world is devoid of effort and action because all things have no reality.
 The teaching is thus: there is nothing heard, no one hearing.
 Lord of Lanka, all that is in the world is like an image magically transformed.
 This is not comprehended by the philosophers and the ignorant.
-Lord of Lanka, he who thus sees things is the one who sees truthfully.
+Lord of Lanka, he who thus sees things is the one who sees truly.
 Those who see things otherwise walk in discrimination; as they depend on discrimination, they cling to dualism.
-It is like seeing one’s own image reflected in a mirror, or one’s own shadow in the water or the moonlight, or seeing one’s shadow in a house, or hearing an echo in a valley.
-People grasping their own shadows of discrimination (p.
-21) uphold the discrimination of dharma and adharma (things and concepts) and, failing to abandon dualism, they go on discriminating and never attain tranquillity.
-By tranquillity is meant oneness (ekagra), and oneness gives birth to the highest samadhi, which is gained by entering into the Tathagata-matrix (Tathagata-gharba), which is the realm of noble wisdom realised in one’s inmost self.
-(Suzuki, 1932)
+It is like seeing one’s own image reflected in a mirror, or the reflection of the moon in water, or seeing one’s shadow in a house, or hearing an echo in a valley.
+People grasping their own shadows of discrimination uphold the discrimination of dharma and adharma (things and concepts) and, failing to abandon dualism, they go on discriminating and never attain tranquillity.
+By tranquillity is meant oneness (ekagra), and oneness gives birth to the highest samadhi, which is gained by entering into the Tathagata-womb, which is the realm of noble wisdom realised in one’s inmost self.
+(Suzuki, 1932, pp. 20-21)

-The material world is just an out-projecting of our minds into what we call the world and bodies.
-And when we realize that it is just an out-projecting of our minds, just a picture out there that we have created, we can very easily change it, even instantly, by changing our thought.
-When you are in tune and you have a thought, every atom in the universe moves to fulfill your thought.
-(1993, “Mastering Mind and Matter,” p.
-25)
+The material world is just an outward projection of our minds into what we call the world.
+And when we realize that it is just an outward projection of our minds, just a picture out there that we have created, we begin to understand how easily we can change it, even instantly, by changing our thought. (“Mastering Mind and Matter,” p.
+81)

 D. T. Suzuki: